wheredoesyourmindgo/serenity-qmk/users/wheredoesyourmindgo/readme.md

 - (make option) Hold the Menu key (KC_MENU) while holding down the function key.
 This can be enabled by building firmware with `MENU_ON_HIGHEST=yes` option.
 The Menu keycode is not used by MacOS, but it will register, so it can be converted to something else such as the Function "fn" key via a Karabiner-Elements rule which will enable further customization via Karabiner-Elements with additional rules.
 - (make option) With regard to the Colemak(-dh) layout, does typing the trigram 'was' got you down?
 Flip some keys around with the `COLEMAK_DH_RING=yes` option.
 See [my post on Reddit](https://www.reddit.com/r/KeyboardLayouts/comments/qc6aw1/colemakdhring_mod_my_second_attempt/) for more info.
 - (make option) To remap the parenthesis over 1 column to the left use the `REMAP_PARENS=yes` option.
 This will shift the asterisk shortcut over the the 0 position.
 The result is that the parenthesis, braces, brackets, and arrows will all line up on the same two columns; neat.
 - (make option, macOS) To remap the command+d press to command+v use the `REMAP_PASTE=yes` option.
-This will also remap command+v to redo.
-Note, the result is that you loose the 'duplicate file' shortcut (command+d), unless of course you remap it in System Preferences.
+This will also remap command+v to redo and command+tab to command+d (duplicate file).
+Command+tab, or App Switcher, is launched from OS layer.

 ## Usage